EliasNeerbye/Reinsdyr-Broker-ProveProveEksamen/README.md

 5. **Environmental Variables**: Sensitive configuration is stored in environment variables.

 6. **CORS Protection**: The application implements CORS protection to control access from external domains.

-7. **Helmet**: Helmet middleware is used to set various HTTP headers for added security.